-The ERCOT Weather Forecast is developed by Lead Meteorologist Chris Coleman.
+The ERCOT Weather Forecast is developed by ERCOT Meteorologists Chris Coleman and Mark Witte.
 The interactive map displays today’s temperature information for major cities located within the ERCOT grid.
 Hover over a city to see the most recent temperature forecast.

 7-Day Temperature Forecast by City